VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Related Work

-\textbf{Evaluation of T2V Models as ``World Model''.} T2V models have shown the potential to be ``world models'' \citep{huang2025vid2worldcraftingvideodiffusion, chen2025t2vworldbenchbenchmarkevaluatingworld}, yet they still struggle to generate realistic content aligned with the real world~\citep{wang2025generated,phyworld}.
-Some works~\citep{bansal2024videophy,bansal2025videophy,li2024sora,meng2024towards,qin2025worldsimbench} focus on evaluating T2V models' ability to capture physical laws or simulate the real world.
-However, these studies consider only physical regularities, particularly motion laws, overlooking broader aspects of world knowledge, such as state changes, chemical interaction, cultural common sense, etc. In addition, previous T2V Benchmarks~\citep{zheng2025vbench,huang2024vbench,liu2024evalcrafter} only consider the content explicitly described in the prompt, but lack the ability to evaluate the T2V models in terms of hidden semantics, which are primitive elements of a ``World Model''.
+\textbf{T2V Models' ``World Model'' Capability.} T2V models have shown the world model capability to synthesize videos\cite{huang2025vid2worldcraftingvideodiffusion, chen2025t2vworldbenchbenchmarkevaluatingworld}, yet they still struggle to generate realistic content aligned with the real world~\cite{wang2025generated,phyworld}.
+Some works~\cite{bansal2024videophy,bansal2025videophy,li2024sora,meng2024towards,qin2025worldsimbench} focus on evaluating T2V models' ability to capture physical laws or simulate the real world.
+However, these studies consider only physical regularities, particularly motion laws, overlooking broader aspects of world knowledge, such as state changes, chemical interaction, cultural common sense, etc. In addition, previous benchmarks~\cite{zheng2025vbench,huang2024vbench,liu2024evalcrafter} only consider the content explicitly described in the prompt, lack the ability to evaluate the T2V models in terms of hidden semantics, which are primitive elements of a ``World Model''.

-To this end, we introduce VideoVerse, a comprehensive benchmark designed for evaluating modern T2V models' ability from basic instruction following to world model level understanding with a simple, easy-to-use, and human-preference-aligned evaluation protocol.
-In addition, our compact prompt design enables efficient assessment with a limited number of well-designed prompts, a property that is particularly useful for benchmarking increasingly large T2V models.
+To this end, we introduce VideoVerse, a comprehensive benchmark for evaluating recent powerful T2V models' ability from basic instruction following to world model level understanding with a simple, easy-to-use, and human-preference-aligned evaluation protocol.
+Our compact prompt design enables efficient assessment with a limited number of well-designed prompts, a property that is particularly useful for benchmarking increasingly large T2V models.